mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 questions from the audience?

 **Maror:**[00:47:17] Okay.
 So actually, a few questions did come up.
-If you guys are ready for it, um, McKayla, we'll start with you.
+If you guys are ready for it, um, Michaela, we'll start with you.
 Can peer programming, replace code reviews?

 **Michaela:**[00:47:26] Okay.
 Um, pair programming.
 So I, yeah, this is